How to edit or void sales invoices

 If you entered the receipt in error:

-Delete the receipt to remove values from accounts.
+Delete the receipt first.
+Then edit or void the invoice if needed.
 See the article How to delete customer receipts.

 If the receipt is correct, but you must edit or void it:

-Unallocate the invoice and receipt.
-The receipt becomes a payment on account for future allocation.
+Unallocate the receipt from the invoice first.
+The receipt remains as a payment on account for future use.

 Unallocate the credit note